 Steve Watson is a global equity portfolio manager for Capital Group Private Client Services, based in Hong Kong.
-In this interview, he explains why he is particularly optimistic about international stocks and provides an overview of the topics he will address at our upcoming client luncheons in May.
+In this interview, he explains why he is particularly optimistic about international stocks.

 To be frank, international diversification has not served investors very well for the past seven to eight years.
 The S&P 500 has significantly outpaced the rest of the world.
 Why?
 A big reason is that while the U.S. was hit hard by the 2008 financial crisis, the policy response was swift.
 America applied a fair amount of stimulus and got its economy going again relatively quickly.
 Europe and Japan did not respond as quickly or forcefully, and that has taken a toll.